-Trastevere has always prided itself on being different from the rest of Rome – the name literally translates as “across the Tiber”, as it used to be the only residential neighborhood located on the west side of the river.
+Trastevere has always prided itself on being different from the rest of Rome, different from all the other neighbourhoods of Rome – the name literally translates as “across the Tiber”, as it used to be the only residential neighbourhood located on the west side of the river.
 These days, it’s very much part of the city center, but it still retains its distinctive atmosphere.

 You could easily pass a couple of hours in Trastevere just strolling up and down the streets, window-shopping, people-watching, and taking in the sights and smells.
 Via della Lungaretta could be considered the “center” of Trastevere, along with the beautiful Piazza di Santa Maria in Trastevere.
 Lots of the street life in Trastevere takes place in the piazzas – laid-back Piazza di San Calisto, the spacious market square of Piazza di San Cosimato, and lively Piazza Trilussa.